 Sorry I didn’t do any posts for March or April, but I’ve just been more busy with my “plans and other things”.
 This will be a pretty long post, so be prepared.

-In 1995, the Children’s Television Workshop began plans for its own educational channel.
+The Nick Jr. block launched on Nickelodeon on January 4, 1988.
+7 years later in 1995, the Children’s Television Workshop began plans for its own educational channel.
 The channel would feature several of its programs other than the famous Sesame Street.
 At first, channel was going to be called “New Kid City”, but soon that plan was withdrawn.
 But a few years later, the CTW teamed with Viacom to make another attempt to launch the channel.
 This time, the new channel would be known as “Noggin”.
 Noggin would feature several children’s programs that “had the goal of positioning programs at the forefront of the digital cable movement”.

 And, on February 2, 1999, Noggin finally launched at 6 in the morning.
 The first ever program to air on the channel was the pilot episode of Sesame Street from 1969.